joergboe/MakeItSimple/Test/README.md

 To execute the tests you need an copy of the [testframework](https://github.com/joergboe/runbtf).

-The `install` script installs a the testframework into the local directory `scripts`.
+The `installtestframework` script installs a the testframework into the local directory `scripts`.

 The script `runtest` starts the test execution.